Accessibility Information

 ADA Access Tent

-There will be an ADA Access tent located in the venue.
-The ADA Access tent is where ADA patrons can get information and request services.
-The ADA Access Team can also be contacted through the festival information booth.
+There will be an ADA Access tent located on the west side in the concert bowl.
+This is where ADA patrons can get information and request services.
+The ADA access team can also be contacted through the festival information booth or by calling 218-850-1095.

 ADA Accessible Viewing Area